ayc92/catch-tag/README.md

 Build Js and Less
 ====================
+1. ```cd web```
-1. Install the necessary node modules by running:
+2. Install the necessary node modules by running:
 ```
 npm install
 ```
-2. Last but not least, build the front end.
+3. Last but not least, build the front end.
 Run the following command to build and watch for changes to js or less:
 ```
 npm run watch
 ```